8/16

 What You Can Do This Week

-Your bare-minimum fallback plan for busy weeks, e.g. > 2 walks + 1 strength + daily stretch
+Create a fallback plan for busy weeks, for example: 2 walks + 1 strength session + a short daily stretch.

 Audit your current recovery